dot

 Whidbey Center for the Arts

-In 1992, Earl Lasher and Doug Kelly negotiated a 30-year lease with the school district for a portion of school property in order to build a performing arts center.
-(Stacie Burgua).
+1992: Earl Lasher, Michael Stansbury, and Doug Kelly negotiated a 30-year lease with the school district for a portion of school property to build a performing arts center.

 house